The Best Day Trips From Myrtle Beach

 Distance: 22 miles

-Huntington Beach State Park is another beautiful spot to hang-out while in Murrells Inlet.
-Here you’ll have access to the beach, picnic shelters, hiking trails, and the gorgeous historic Atalaya Castle.
-Near the end of summer, the park hosts the Atalaya Arts & Crafts Festival, a popular event among locals that includes great food, music, and local goods for sale.
+Huntington Beach State Park is another beautiful spot to check out while in Murrells Inlet.
+Here, you’ll have access to the beach, picnic shelters, hiking trails, and the gorgeous, historic Atalaya Castle.
+Near the end of summer, the park hosts the Atalaya Arts & Crafts Festival, a popular local event that includes great food, music, and local goods for sale.
 An admission fee is required to enter Huntington Beach State Park.

 7. Brookgreen Gardens (in Murrells Inlet, SC)

-Brookgreen Gardens should definitely be on your Murrells Inlet places to visit list!
-Brookgreen is nationally recognized as a historic place with gorgeous live oaks and stunning sculptures for you to see.
-It’s the perfect place for a romantic outing or a day to stop and smell the many flowers in bloom.
-Brookgreen Gardens is also home to the Lowcountry Zoo.
-It’s here that many animals native to South Carolina’s lowcountry call home.
+A clear favorite among the top things to see near Myrtle Beach is Brookgreen Gardens.
+This Murrells Inlet attraction should definitely be on your must-visit list, particularly if you love art or the outdoors.
+Brookgreen is nationally recognized as a historic site with gorgeous live oaks and stunning sculptures.
+It’s the perfect place for a romantic outing or a day spent stopping and smelling the many flowers in bloom.
+Brookgreen Gardens is also home to the Lowcountry Zoo, which houses a long list of animals native to the region.
 The storybook playground is also a popular spot for families with children.

 8. Calabash, NC